National Theatre (Budapest): The New National Theatre

 The nearby Palace of Arts was opened in 2005.

 Park

 Directors

 György Schwajda became the first director of the theater.
 He signed the "company's core" and founded the title Actor of the Nation with a financial reward.
 He resigned in the summer of 2002.
-After his resignation, Thomas Jordan won the bid to become the new director.
+After his resignation, Tamás Jordán won the bid to become the new director.
 He organized the public from the countryside and debuted the many counties of Hungary on stage.
-Jordan stepped down in 2008 and Robert Alföldi took over.
-Where Jordan advocated support for the nation-rearing, folk theatre, Alföldi opposed its efforts.
-In 2013, Attila Vidnyanszky missed an opportunity to lead the National Theater.
+Jordan stepped down in 2008 and Róbert Alföldi took over.
+Where Jordán advocated support for the nation-rearing, folk theatre, Alföldi opposed its efforts.

+In 2013, Attila Vidnyanszky was appointed to lead the National Theater for a ten-year term, which was subsequently extended until 2028.
+In 2023, he offered to resign after two actors were injured after falling off a balcony during a production of Romeo and Juliet, but his resignation was rejected by culture minister János Csák.